Regional-Modeling-LATMOS-IGE/WRF-Chem-training/intro-WRF-modeling-system/WRF-modeling-system.md

 - Run the WRF model using wrf.exe

 # In order to complete this training
-Ensure you have a working / compiled version of the WRF/WRF-Chem model, ensure you have a compiled version of WPS that works for your WRF version.  **WRF-Chem only:** Ensure compiled all WRF-Chem preprocessors (mozbc, wesely, exo_coldens, megan_bio_emiss, fire_emis)
+Ensure you have a working / compiled version of the WRF/WRF-Chem model, ensure you have a compiled version of WPS that works for your WRF version.  **WRF-Chem only:** Ensure compiled all WRF-Chem preprocessors (mozbc, wesely, exo_coldens, megan_bio_emiss, fire_emis).
+We will go through the steps to run WRF first, then the steps to run WRF-Chem after.

 # Recommendations
 We recommend using/running the WRF met-only exercises first (WRF without the chemistry) before moving on to running WRF-Chem tests/exercieses.